 The New York State Electric and Gas Corporation (NYSEG) was incorporated in 1852 as the Ithaca Gas Light Company.
-4 The fledgeling company soon laid gas mains and built a coal gas plant to light street lamps, homes and businesses in Ithaca.
-By the 1890’s, the invention of the incandescent bulb, the central generating power plant and the use of alternating current led to a decline in the use of gas for lighting.
+4 The fledgling company soon laid gas mains and built a coal gas plant to light street lamps, homes, and businesses in Ithaca.
+By the 1890s, the invention of the incandescent bulb, the central generating power plant and the use of alternating current led to a decline in the use of gas for lighting.
 Ithaca Gas Light began acquiring local electric companies to stay competitive.

 In 1910, Ithaca Gas Light was acquired by Associated Gas & Electric.
 4 During the first 25 years of the 20th century, more than 240 local companies were absorbed by Associated Gas & Electric, and the company’s growth was reflected in its frequent name changes.
 In 1916, the company became Ithaca Gas & Electric, New York State Gas & Electric in 1918, New York Electric in 1928, and New York State Electric & Gas (NYSEG) in 1929.
 By 1937, NYSEG had reached its most significant service area of about 35% of the state.

 In response to the rapidly increasing demand for electricity, NYSEG built a series of large diesel and coal-fired power stations.
 4 The Goudey Power Station opened in 1917 in Binghamton, followed by a 163,000 KW unit at its new Greenidge Power Station in 1938 and a 73,000 KW unit at its new Jennison Station in 1945.